scottsweb/speclative/readme.md

 ## about

 Are you fed up of the &lsquo;could be&rsquo;, &lsquo;possiblies&rsquo; and &lsquo;maybes&rsquo; found in todays news?
-Take back your time and sanity with Speclative &reg; : An Internet speculation filter (delivered via bookmarklet), that determines if an online article is worth reading (or not).
+Take back your time and sanity with Speclative &reg;: An Internet speculation filter (delivered via bookmarklet), that determines if an online article is worth reading (or not).

 Test it at [speclative.scott.ee](http://speclative.scott.ee).